rtek1000/TMP117-Emulator/README.md

 Some monitoring and debug outputs can be done in the Serial Monitor of the Arduino IDE.

 SparkFun's library has other useful [examples](https://github.com/sparkfun/SparkFun_TMP117_Arduino_Library/tree/master/examples) as well.
 The [example](https://github.com/rtek1000/TMP117-Emulator/blob/main/Example7b_AdvancedI2CFunctions_modified.ino) added here has been modified to demonstrate some additional functions of the TMP117, like for example reading UID.

+> A unique ID is also programmed in
+> the general-purpose EEPROM locations during production.
+This unique ID is used to support NIST traceability.
+> The TMP117 units are 100% tested on a production setup that is NIST traceable and verified with equipment
+> that is calibrated to ISO/IEC 17025 accredited standards.
+Only reprogram the general-purpose EEPROM[4:1]
+> locations if NIST traceability is not desired.

 --------------
 #### Hardware: